Claude Code Source Leak — What npm's Forgotten Source Map Reveals About Its Next Moves

 The Romance Hiding Next to Serious Infra: Voice Mode and a Tamagotchi

-Everything so far has been serious — autonomous agents, permission systems, security layers.
-But when you get to VOICE_MODE (46 mentions, integrating speech-to-text and text-to-speech), things start getting cute.
+Everything discovered so far paints a serious picture — autonomous agents, permission systems, security layers, disclosure questions.
+Then @elliotarledge got to the code next to VOICE_MODE (46 mentions, integrating speech-to-text and text-to-speech), and the whole tone took a sharp turn.

-Because right next to the voice mode code, there’s a BUDDY system.
+Because right next to the voice mode code sits a BUDDY system.
+A Tamagotchi for the terminal.

 And here’s the kicker — the species name “capybara” is obfuscated in the code using String.fromCharCode(), specifically to dodge their internal leak detection scanner.
 The method used to hide the secret ended up confirming the secret.